-Statistics show that close to 100,000 people die every year as a result of preventable medical errors.
-Here at Howard County General Hospital, patient safety is a top priority and we strive to heighten the safety awareness of our patients, visitors and staff.
-Visit our Patient Safety and Quality Improvement page to read about the many innovative programs and processes we've put in place to improve the care our patients receive.
+At Howard County General Hospital, patient safety is a top priority and we strive to heighten the safety awareness of our patients, visitors and staff.
+There are many innovative programs and processes we've put in place to improve the care our patients receive, such as alarms, confirming your identity prior to a procedure or medication, hand washing, fall prevention methods and surgical protocols.

 Surgical Invasive Procedures